PostgreSQL Transaction Isolation

 Create

--- tx1 BEGIN; set transaction isolation level serializable; -- tx2 BEGIN; set transaction isolation level serializable;
+transaction 1andtranaction 2and set both the transaction isolation level toSerializable-- tx1 BEGIN; set transaction isolation level serializable; -- tx2 BEGIN; set transaction isolation level serializable; -

 Verify the transaction isolation level by